 I am Rod McRiven.
-I sometimes go by the name of Rivenrod,
+I sometimes go by the name of Rivenrod.

 After formal education, I roamed the globe.
 Europe: the plains and forests: the ice-flows and lava-flows: the great cities and village squares – Paris, Rome, Berlin, Florence, Barcelona, Prague, and more and more . . .
 Monte Carlo and bust.

+In ’75, on the spur of a moment, I discovered an almond valley in North Africa which opened to the Sahara.
+There I watched inscrutable two-toned camels stare at women dancing the Zarraf, hidden behind some dunes.
 In ’77 I spent a year in the desert, drinking tea with Imazighen, tending goats, feeding camels coming to enjoy a diet of barley served with a puddle of melted goat’s fat.
 Chief Bouadrho taught me to cherish only those things absolutely necessary to live.

-“Everything else is just crap,” he said.
+“Anything else is merely crap,” he said.

-I sailed the Mediterranean sea around Corsica and Sardinia, the Aegean islands, and Çanakkale.
-I tracked the ancient voyages of Aeneas, but too often I traded the deepening love of my Dido for casual dalliances and peccadilloes.
+I sailed the Mediterranean; docked in Corsica, Sardinia, the Aegean islands, and Çanakkale.
+I tracked the voyages of Aeneas, but too many times I traded the deepening love of my Dido for casual dalliances and peccadilloes.

-In Borneo, I spat flies into the red-yellow mud of the Kianggeh River and watched a little girl catch water snakes to play with.
+In Borneo, I spat flies into the red-yellow mud of the Kianggeh River and watched a girl catch water snakes to play with.

-But stealthily a debilitating mist clouded my judgement, my dreams suffered genocide and like many before me, I was seduced by the baubles the business world promised.
-I chose to live an easy though unfamiliar ambition, playing their games, only gradually coming to realise I was entombed in a mausoleum of corporate conceit.
+But stealthily a debilitating mist enveloped me.
+My dreams suffered genocide and like many before me, I was seduced by the baubles the world of Business promised.
+I chose to live an easy though unfamiliar ambition, playing other people’s games, only gradually coming to realise I was becoming entombed in a mausoleum of corporate conceit.

 One winter’s morning, before it was too late, a beautiful woman woke me and said she had chosen me to be with her forevermore.
 So, I combined my children with hers, made a family, and settled on Exmoor.
-And there I found peace.
+And here I found peace.

-Sometimes, at night, you might come across me communing with stars and the dust that swims between them, brooding the riddle of man’s inhumanity, worrying there may not be enough time.
+Sometimes, at night, you may see me communing with stars and the dust that swims between them, brooding the riddle of man’s inhumanity, making 100 year plans for salvation, worrying there may not be enough time.